 H2@ Scale CRADA Call

 DOE is seeking qualified partners to participate in cooperative research and development agreement (CRADA) projects with the H2@ Scale national laboratories consortium.
-Proposals will be due by September 15, 2017.
-More information, application requirements, and instructions can be found at FedBizOpps and on the National Renewable Energy Laboratory website.
-The optional topic title, the proposal, and any technical inquiries should be directed to H2atScaleCRADAcall@nrel.gov.
+While the 2017 call for CRADA projects has closed, additional projects may be considered pending available funds.
+Interested parties are encouraged to review the 2017 CRADA call on the National Renewable Energy Laboratory website, and submit applications to firstname.lastname@example.org.

 H2@ Scale National Lab Capabilities